 Q: What training will volunteers receive before camp begins?

 A: All volunteers must participate in one training session prior to the start of camp.
 The training session will take place in late May or early June.
-Continuous training will be provided throughout the summer.
+It will be an opportunity for volunteers to learn about behavior expectations, and to discover the day-to-day happenings at camp.
+It will also be an opportunity for our Camp Specialist to confirm volunteer assignments, and to ensure that all volunteers are a good fit for Rec & Ed's summer camp setting.
+Continuous training will be provided by the Camp Specialist throughout the summer.

 Q: My son/daughter wants to be involved in something productive and fun over the summer.
 Is that something the HSVP can provide?